ROCm/rocprofiler/README.md

         # Then open the browser at http://localhost:8000
         # The ISA can also be obtained from llvm/roc objdump, however, annotations will be different
         ```
+        For MPI or very long applications, we recommend to run collection, and later run the parser with already collected data:
+        ```bash
+        # Run only collection: The assembly file is not used.
+Use mpirun [...] rocprofv2 [...] if needed.
+        rocprofv2 -i input.txt --plugin att none ./vectoradd_hip.exe
+        # Remove the binary/application: Only runs the parser.
+        rocprofv2 -i input.txt --plugin att vectoradd_hip-hip-amdgcn-amd-amdhsa-gfx1100.s --mode network
+        ```
       - ##### app_assembly_file_relative_path
         AMDGCN ISA file with .s extension generated in 1st step
       - ##### app_relative_path